-During a year when the COVID-19 pandemic has limited our ability to connect with colleagues and fellow classmates in person the PHIL speakers committee has organized a bi-monthly department colloquium.
-Every other Friday from 2-3 we will meet on Zoom to learn about and discuss a faculty member's or grad student's recently finished projects or works in progress.
+With the COVID-19 pandemic still limiting our ability to connect with colleagues and fellow classmates in person, the PHIL speakers committee have organized a bi-monthly department colloquium.
+Every other Friday from 2pm-3pm, we will meet on Zoom to learn about and discuss a faculty member's or grad student's recently finished projects or works in progress.
 In addition, once a semester we will be hosting a lecture and conversation with an invited scholar from outside the department.

 Our hope is that this colloquium might provide an opportunity to get valuable feedback on work at a time when many of us have lost the opportunity to do this through various canceled or postponed conferences, provide virtual space to connect when we are all so physically disparate, be inspired by, and support the work of department grad students, faculty, and invited speakers.

 All Colloquiums begin at 3pm unless specified below.

 4/22/22 ~ Colloquium with Allen Thompson (Oregon State), 3-4 pm.

 Please join us this Friday, April 22, at 3 pm for our last colloquium of the semester with Dr. Allen Thompson of Oregon State University in ENV 120 or Zoom.

 Dr. Thompsom's primary areas of interest are environmental philosophy (including ethics, metaphysics, and aesthetics), philosophical ethics, social and political philosophy, and practical reason.
 Recent publications have focused on forward-looking conceptions of human natural goodness and re-visioning our moral responsibility for managing ecosystems under conditions of global climate change.

 He will join us this Earth Day 2022 for his talk here at UNT.